 Case study: LPM restaurants

-LPM has partnered with the Deliv App and Uber Eats to offer delivery of menu specials such as Truffle Risotto and Ratatouille.
+LPM has partnered with the Deliv App and Uber Eats to offer delivery of menu specials, including Truffle Risotto and Ratatouille.
 This allows them to diversify their audience beyond the people they serve in their restaurants.

 Customer psychology

-Aspirational Consumption: Because of the brand's prestige, customers can now eat luxury meals at home.
+Aspirational Consumption: Due to the brand's prestige, customers can now enjoy luxury meals at home.

-FOMO: Exclusive menus and special marketing promotions create the need to order quickly.
+FOMO: Exclusive menus and special marketing promotions create a sense of urgency to order quickly.
 Enhancing the delivery experience is crucial for turning one-time buyers into loyal customers.

 3. Heavy Goods Delivery: Garage Doors & Installation Services

-Companies like Proactive Door, Clopay, and Garage Door Supply Co. can now offer garage door deliveries and installations along with other building supplies.
-Offering both services creates greater efficiency in an ordinarily complicated task.
+Companies such as Proactive Door, Clopay, and Garage Door Supply Co. can now offer garage door deliveries and installations, along with other building supplies.
+Offering both services increases efficiency in an otherwise complex task.

 Redefining convenience

-White-glove services (delivery, assembly, installation) mean minimum effort required from the customer.
+White-glove services (delivery, assembly, installation) require minimal effort from the customer.
 App-enabled tracking means customers no longer have to worry about delays or damages.

 Behavioral shift

-There is a growing expectation of products that enable situations or problems to be solved instantly.
-This made it easier for people to spend money on goods they otherwise would have to spend time installing themselves.
+There is a growing expectation that products enable the resolution of situations or problems instantly.
+This made it easier for people to purchase goods they would otherwise have installed themselves.

 Conducting a customer experience touchpoint analysis can help businesses understand the evolving expectations in delivery services.